 To mark ANZAC Day this week and the 100th anniversary since Australian troops landed on the shores of Gallipoli in Turkey.
 I came across some material from The Daily Telegraph half a century ago when Sydney marked its 50th anniversary.

 In 1965, Australia had military advisors present in Vietnam to assist the South Vietnam army in their war with the north.
 Australian servicemen were serving in Malaysian Borneo alongside the British and Malaysians in protecting population centres from Indonesian attacks.
-Just a few months earlier, a conscription lottery for national service had been introduced, where 20 year old men were required to serve in the army if they were selected according to their birthday.
-This was done in order to provide a suitable defence force to battle the hostilities in Asia that had been triggered by the spread of Communism.
+Just a few months earlier, a conscription lottery for national service had been introduced, where 20-year-old men were required to serve in the army if they were selected according to their birthday.
+This was done in order to provide a suitable defense force to battle the hostilities in Asia that had been triggered by the spread of Communism.

 |Photo spread from Pages 16 and 17 of The Daily Telegraph on April 26 1965.|